mutanyi/foundation-maker/README.md

 In cases where you have an existing model, and you want to create a foundation for a child model, you should use the make:child-of command.
 The signature of the command is as follows:

 ```
-php artisan make:child-of {ParentName} {ChildName} {MasterPageName} {Slug=false}
+php artisan make:child-of {ParentName} {ChildName} {MasterPageName=master} {Slug=false}

 ```

 So for example, if you had created a foundation for AutoMaker and you wanted a child model named AutoPart, you could run the following command:

 ```
-php artisan make:child-of AutoMaker AutoPart master
+php artisan make:child-of AutoMaker AutoPart

 ```

 This would update the parent model, in this case AutoMaker, with the has many relationship and also create a foundation for AutoPart, which will include the belongs to relationship to AutoMaker.
+The views would extend layouts.master, since we default to a master page named ‘master.’

+If you want to give a value of ‘Slug’ for Slug, then you also need to supply the third argument for the name of the master page.

+If you want to give a value of ‘Slug’ for Slug, then you also need to supply the third argument for the name of the master page.

 ## make:templates